BeBox: Main board

-I/O Board
+I/O board

-The I/O board offers four serial ports (9-pin D-sub), a PS/2 mouse port, two joystick ports (15-pin D-sub).
+The I/O board offers four serial ports (9-pin D-sub), a PS/2 mouse port, and two joystick ports (15-pin D-sub).

-There are four DIN MIDI ports, two in and two out, two pairs (for stereo) of RCA connectors audio line-level input and output, a pair of 3.5 mm stereo phono jacks for microphone input and headphone output.
+There are four DIN MIDI ports (two in, two out), two stereo pairs of RCA connectors audio line-level input and output, and a pair of 3.5 mm stereo phone jacks for microphone input and headphone output.
 There are also internal audio connectors: 5-pin strip for the audio CD line-level playback, and two 4-pin strips for microphone input and headphone output.
 The audio is produced with a 16-bit DAC stereo sound system capable of 48 kHz and 44.1 kHz.

-For the more unusual uses, there are three 4-pin mini DIN infrared (IR) I/O ports.
+For the more unusual uses, there are three 4-pin mini-DIN infrared (IR) I/O ports.

+GeekPort

-An experimental-electronic-development oriented port, backed by three fuses on the mainboard, the 37-pin D-sub "GeekPort" provides Digital and analog I/O and DC power on the ISA bus:
+An experimental-electronic-development oriented port, backed by three fuses on the mainboard, the 37-pin D-sub "GeekPort" provides digital and analog I/O and DC power on the ISA bus: